JayendraYadav6/Custom-Select-Menu/README.md

 # Custom-Select-Menu
-Basically a custom select menu bar so that we can select any social media platform of our choice
+Basically a custom select menu bar so that we can select any social media platform of our choice, created with HTML, CSS, and JavaScript.

-# Custom Select Menu Bar

-## Description
-A custom select menu bar created with HTML, CSS, and JavaScript.

 ## Demo
-Check out the live demo [here](link_to_github_pages).
+Check out the live demo [here]().

 ## Screenshots
 Include screenshots or GIFs of your project.